DeterminateSystems/bootspec-secureboot/rfc.md

     "loglevel=4"
   ],

-  # Kernel version for display purposes only
+  # The label of the system.
+It should contain the operating system, kernel version,
-  "kernelVersion": "5.12.19-zen2",
+  # and other user-relevant information to identify the system.
+This corresponds

-  # The version of the system, known  as `config.system.nixos.label`
+  # loosely to `config.system.nixos.label`.
-  "systemVersion": "21.11.20210810.dirty",
+  "label": "NixOS 21.11.20210810.dirty (Linux 5.15.30)",

   # Top level path of the closure, in case some spelunking is required
   "toplevel": "/nix/store/xxx-nixos-system-xxx",